Skip to Main Content

 2010: Listening is an Act of Love by David Isay

 One Campus, One Book is the common reading program at UAS-Juneau.
-It's a celebration of literature and the relationships and communities that develop between readers and writers.
-Discussing a common book can also provide a safe venue for beginning difficult dialogues.
-The program grew out of the Student Success Forum with the goal of helping foster community and compassion on campus.
+It's a celebration of literature and the relationships and communities that develop between readers, writers and thinkers.
+Discussing a common book provides a forum for engaging in difficult dialogues that take multiple perspectives into account.
 The program's first year (2010) featured David Issay's Listening is an Act of Love and a corresponding campus oral history project ( The UAS Listening Project) collected the stories of students, faculty and staff.
 In 2012 the program was formalized as a program of the Egan Library, a selection committee established and in 2013 these program goals and criteria were adopted.

 Goals